andrewrota/backbone-conf-2014-notes/keynote-jashkenas.md

 **History**

 Most of history is not super interesting anymore because it has to do with support for old browsers.
 But the one cool hack is that to use a secrete iFrame for oldIE that writes new fragment URLs that get stuck in your browser history.

+**Upcoming**

+More hooks for overriding jQuery so you can replace it with closer to native DOM calls.